 Walking around the Old Town is a necessity while you’re in Innsbruck.
 The Imperial Palace is an impressive building that you have to check out too.
 Both locations are beautiful and really exemplify Austrian architecture.
 They also look brilliant under the lights while strolling around at night!

 Another reason to visit Innsbruck in winter is to see the Christmas markets.
 They are fantastic and it really feels like you’re in a winter wonderland when you’re making your way through the market!

 Copenhagen is one of the nicest cities and one of the best to visit during the colder months.
-3 days in Copenhagen is an ideal trip if you want a long weekend in Europe.
+3 days in Copenhagen is one of the best Europe winter trips for a long weekend.

 You will need to wrap up warm, however, as temperatures and the frequent winds make it a cold destination at this time of the year.
 Despite this, there are still plenty of things to do to keep you warm.

 You can visit the numerous museums in the city, brave the weather and visit the 19th century Tivoli Amusement Park and visit the world-famous sculpture of the Little Mermaid.

 Copenhagen is one of my favourite cities in Europe.
 The free-spirited neighbourhood of Christiania and the friendly locals make it a brilliant place to visit!